CDCgov/data-exchange-hl7/tools/local-run/README.md

-LOCAL EVENT HUBS SIMULATER FOR FNS-HL7-PIPELINE
+LOCAL EVENT HUBS SIMULATOR FOR FNS-HL7-PIPELINE

 The code has been tested with jdk-11.0.18+10 and jdk-17.0.7+7

 Preconditions:
 TODO

 Initial Setup:
     1)  Open “Command Prompt”.
            If you read this, you already have cloned the develop branch of the DEX project or checkout eph0-local-run branch.
            Navigate to data-exchange-hl7\tools\local-run folder